w4kery/Respond-ZeroDay/README.md

 **Remediation Steps:**
 1. Identify any assets or infrastructure running the affected Log4j version.
 2. Update Log4j to versions 2.16.0 (Java 8) and 2.12.2 (Java 7).
-3. Remain vigilant for signs of exploitation.
+3. Remain vigilant for signs of exploitation.<br>

-Confirmation: Once you've addressed this vulnerability, please confirm the remediation with a reply to this email.
+**Confirmation:** Once you've addressed this vulnerability, please confirm the remediation with a reply to this email.

 **Additional Information:** For further details and resources, you can refer to the NIST disclosures on NVD - CVE-2021-44228 and NVD - CVE-2021-45046.

 **Contact Us:** If you have any questions or concerns, feel free to reach out to our team.
 Your prompt attention to this matter is highly appreciated.<br>

-Kind regards,
+Kind regards,<br>
 AIG Cyber & Information Security Team